khfong26/daily-quests-app/TESTING_CHECKLIST.md

 * [ ] User is prompted for notification permission.
 * [ ] Notifications do not break XP, streak, combo, or rank decay logic.
 * [ ] Recurring quests and normal quest functionality remain unaffected.

 ---

+## Step 9 — Future: multi-user accounts (later)

+**Agent Prompt:**
+"Prepare the app for future multi-user support:

+Refactor state management to allow multiple users to maintain their own quests, XP, streaks, and combos.

+Ensure localStorage or database structure can support multiple accounts.

+Leave placeholders for authentication and user switching."

+**Testing Checklist:**

+* [ ] App structure supports storing separate state per user.
+* [ ] No conflicts arise in the current single-user mode.
+* [ ] Future account functionality can be added without major refactoring.

+---